-Mildew is uncomfortable and is a risk to your health as it can facilitate the development of mold.
-It can also create the conditions necessary for mites, dust and bad smells to thrive.
+Mildew is a nuisance and a risk to your health as it can facilitate the development of mold.
+In turn, it can also create the conditions necessary for mites, dust and bad smells to thrive.
 In fact, according to an investigation carried out by the University Hospital Virgen Macarena in Sevilla, Spain, the presence of damp can generate skin problems and other issues.

-As a result, it leaves ugly stains on walls and in corners.
-And over time, your body can develop allergies and respiratory difficulties, as confirmed in this article published on National Jewish Health.
+It also leaves ugly stains on walls and corners and, over time, your body can develop allergies and respiratory difficulties, as confirmed in this article published on National Jewish Health.

 Luckily, there are a few all-natural methods that you can use to help remove it to prevent further problems and leave affected areas looking and smelling fresh.

-Below, we’ll share the 7 best all-natural tricks to eliminate mildew before you resort to harsh chemical measures.
+Below, we’ll share the 7 tricks to eliminate mildew before you have to resort to harsh chemical measures.